mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

   * AppConfig / Parameter Store
   * Automation Document with State Manager

-## Fleet Manager

-* Fleet Manager allows to connect to instances, view file structure, log files, change windows registry... without to ssh to the instance.
-It's a convenient way to manage a fleet of servers.

-## State Manager / Maintenance Windows
-* State manager vs Maintenance Windows
-  * They both can run scripts on schedule on a set of instance.
-  * State manager [can run commands as soon as](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-state-manager-targets-and-rate-controls.html#systems-manager-state-manager-targets-and-rate-controls-about-targets:%7E:text=If%20you%20create%20new,uses%20an%20Automation%20runbook.) a new instance is created for example by an autoscaling group.
-Maintenance windows works only by schedules.
-  * State manager report instances that do not comply, they can be seen in application manager for example, or Compliance.
-Maintenance Windows do not report anything
-  * Maintenance Windows can run Automation documents.
-State manager runs only RunCommands on managed nodes, although it can run automation documents on other resources like S3

 ## Explorer

 * Explorer shows aggregated data on all resources.
 Application Manager show aggregated data on a set of resources.
 Data shown is not exactly the same